An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Introduction

 The principal contribution of this work lies in the development of an efficient adaptive framework for solving robust structural shape optimization problems governed by a linear elasticity model that incorporates uncertainties in both loading and material parameters.
-The proposed approach not only determines the size of the sample set in an adaptive manner, but also employs a posteriori error estimators based on the dual-weighted residual (DWR) method \cite{RBecker_RRannacher_2001a} to enhance the efficiency of the finite element analysis, thereby improving the numerical solution beyond what can be achieved through fixed mesh refinement.
-In constructing the a posteriori error estimator, errors arising from the discretization of the deformation bilinear form, which provides a descent direction, are taken into account in addition to those resulting from the discretization of the constraint PDE, namely the linear elasticity system.
-Furthermore, during the mesh deformation process guided by the descent direction, the step length within the gradient-based optimization procedure is adaptively adjusted by estimating the Lipschitz constant, ensuring stable and efficient convergence.
+The proposed approach not only determines the sample size adaptively but also employs a posteriori error estimators based on the dual-weighted residual (DWR) method \cite{RBecker_RRannacher_2001a} to enhance the efficiency of the finite element analysis, thereby improving the numerical approximation beyond what can be achieved through fixed mesh refinement.
+In constructing the a posteriori error estimator, errors arising from the discretization of the deformation bilinear form, which provides a descent direction, are taken into account in addition to those resulting from the discretization of the constraint PDE, namely, the linear elasticity system.
+Furthermore, during the mesh deformation process guided by the descent direction, the step length within the gradient-based optimization procedure is adaptively adjusted by estimating the Lipschitz constant, thereby promoting stable and efficient convergence.